rpatterson/prunerr/docs/contributing.rst

   $ make devel-upgrade

-See `the ./TODO.rst file`_ for known bugs and desirable features.
+See `the TODO file`_ for known bugs and desirable features.

 Capture changes to development processes, such as build or release processes, in the `Makefile`_.
 Tasks important enough to include in the docs are important enough to